 Each year CCE surveys Columbia's graduating class of undergraduate students to determine where students are heading after graduation.
-According to the 2006 Graduating Student Survey, the top industries for students included finance, education, and engineering, followed closely by consulting, life sciences, and law.
-Most students either seek full-time employment or graduate school opportunities after graduation, and the majority of surveyed students who had accepted full-time positions found their positions in New York City.
+Data is HERE.
+You'll see that most students either seek full-time employment or graduate school opportunities after graduation, and the majority of surveyed students who had accepted full-time positions found their positions in New York City.
 It is important to note that the average undergraduate will have a variety of different "careers" in a lifetime, so the decision made with regards to a career after graduation does not necessarily mean that this will be your student's career for the rest of his or her life.

 - LionSHARE- the job search database of all part-time, full-time, work study, and internship positions

-- CCE-run international internship programs in Hong Kong, London, and Scotland
+- CCE-run international internship programs in seven locations around the globe

 - CCE-run Arts internship programs in NYC